LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 {: .important}
 While you're completing steps 1 - 3, you can continue to use Bot Studio.
 Once you complete step 4, you can no longer use Bot Studio.

+## Migration tasks performed in Bot Studio

+At runtime, the name of the survey bot agent that is shown to the consumer in the messaging window is drawn from Bot Studio.
+In Bot Studio, remove this name so that the default name of "Survey Bot" is used instead.

 ## Migration tasks performed in Bots Status

 You can use the Bots Status application to monitor your post-conversation survey bots and to perform several migration-related tasks: